Lagos: Museums

 The National Museum in Onikan on Lagos Island houses archaeological and ethnographic collections as well as traditional art.
 There is an opportunity to purchase Nigerian arts and crafts at the adjoining craft centre.
 Haggling is allowed at the island's Jankara market.
 Spices, printed cotton and hand-woven fabrics as well as leather articles are offered here.

 The John K. Randle Centre houses an exhibition on Yoruba culture inaugurated in 2023.
 The curators actively work with artists, writers, craftspeople, historians and storytellers to share the rich Yoruba culture.
 The John K. Randle Centre is a new, partly interactive kind of museum.
 It adapts modern Western museum practices to present new forms of storytelling inspired by Yoruba traditions.
 It celebrates tangible and intangible culture by preserving, enhancing and promoting the cultural heritage of the Yoruba people.
 The centre actively collects a wide range of items that distinguish it from a traditional museum.
 The John K. Randle Centre plays a leading role in the repatriation of Yoruba artifacts from European institutions.

+The National Gallery of Modern Art (NGMA) is situated within the National Arts Theatre and can be accessed via Entrance B. Spread over two floors, it displays colourful abstract paintings by Bruce Onobrakpeya and bronze busts by Ben Osawe.
+The ‘Portrait Gallery’ section features portraits of prominent figures, including all heads of state.
+These include works by artists such as Aina Onabolu, Hubert Ogunde, Chinua Achebe, Wole Soyinka and Ben Enwonwu.
+Other paintings are by Akinola Lasekan, Erhabor Emokpae, Solomon Wangboje, Haig David West and Gani Odutokun.
+There is also a section dedicated to modern sculptures.

 The Kalakuta Republic is a museum honouring late musician Fela Kuti.

 Furthermore, the Mindscape Children Museum deserves mentioning.
 Since 2015 it has been notable as Nigeria's premiere Children's museum.
 It aims at social interaction and improves their natural curiosity.